mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 the **Application Layers** can provide a way to create a clean separation between different functional parts.

 Our main codebase (`GitLab Rails` after a GitLab running on Ruby on Rails) consists many implicit **Application Layers**.
-This distinction today is implicit.
-There are no clear boundaries between them which results in a deep coupling.
+There are no clear boundaries between each layer which results in a deep coupling.

 The concept of **Application Layers** looks more at application from perspective how we run the application instead of perspective of individual features (like CI or Packages).
 GitLab application today can be decomposed into the following application layers.
 This list is not exhaustive, but shows a general different parts of a single monolithic codebase:

-- Web Controllers: we use that to process Web requests coming from users visiting web interface
+- Web Controllers: process Web requests coming from users visiting web interface
-- Web API: we use that to process API calls coming from the automated tooling, in some cases also users visiting web interface
+- Web API: API calls coming from the automated tooling, in some cases also users visiting web interface
-- Web Runners API: we use that to process API calls from the Runners, that allows Runner to fetch new jobs, or update trace log
+- Web Runners API: API calls from the Runners, that allows Runner to fetch new jobs, or update trace log
-- Web GraphQL: we use that to provide a flexible API interface, allowing the Web frontend to fetch data only needed that allows to reduce amount of compute and data transfer
+- Web GraphQL: provide a flexible API interface, allowing the Web frontend to fetch data only needed that allows to reduce amount of compute and data transfer
-- Web ActionCable: we use that to provide bi-directional connection to enable real-time features for Users visiting web interface
+- Web ActionCable: provide bi-directional connection to enable real-time features for Users visiting web interface
-- Web Feature Flags Unleash Backend: we use that to provide a Unleash-compatible Server that uses GitLab API
+- Web Feature Flags Unleash Backend: provide an Unleash-compatible Server that uses GitLab API
-- Web Packages API: all code that provides REST API compatible with the packaging tools: Debian, Maven, Container Registry Proxy, etc.
+- Web Packages API: provide a REST API compatible with the packaging tools: Debian, Maven, Container Registry Proxy, etc.
 - Git nodes: all code required to authorize `git pull/push` over `SSH` or `HTTPS`
-- Sidekiq: all code requires to run background jobs
+- Sidekiq: run background jobs
-- Services/Models/DB: all code required to maintain our database structure, data validation, business logic and policies models
+- Services/Models/DB: all code required to maintain our database structure, data validation, business logic and policies models that needs to be shared with other components

 ### Application Layers for on-premise installations